silverailscolo/Arduino-GCA51/README.md

 Follow the Arduino IDE guidelines.

-Install the RFID reader library "MFRC522" from the Arduino IDE > Tools > Library manager.
+- Install the RFID reader library "MFRC522" from the Arduino IDE > Tools > Library manager.
-Install the "SerialCommand_Advanced" library by argandas from the Arduino IDE > Tools > Library manager.
+- Install the "SerialCommand_Advanced" library by argandas from the Arduino IDE > Tools > Library manager.

-Download the mrrwa [LocoNet library](https://github.com/mrrwa/LocoNet/blob/master/LocoNet.h) as a .ZIP and install it in the IDE using the Sketch > Include Library > Add .ZIP Library... menu.
+- Download the mrrwa [LocoNet library](https://github.com/mrrwa/LocoNet/blob/master/LocoNet.h) as a .ZIP and install it in the IDE using the Sketch > Include Library > Add .ZIP Library... menu.

 Updated versions of the [rfid2ln](https://github.com/lmmeng/rfid2ln) library by Immeng are included in the project to compile in current Arduino IDEs.

+> ### Tip:
-When uploading the sketch to the Nano fails, try Tools > Processor: ATmega328P (Old Bootloader).
+> When uploading the sketch to the Nano in Arduino IDE fails, try Tools > Processor: ATmega328P (Old Bootloader).